 - 2 tablespoons hot water

-- 1 cup milk (you may need more or less, depending on your glass size)
+- 1 cup milk (you may need more or less, depending on your glass size and preference)

 - Using a stand mixer with a whisk attachment, mix instant coffee, sugar, and hot water on low speed until sugar and coffee are dissolved.
 (Don't have a stand mixer?
 See notes below for alternatives.)